 Many people use Body Mass Index or BMI to ascertain if their weight is still in the healthy range.
 Basically, BMI analyses if your weight is appropriate to your height.
 A BMI of 18.6 to 24.9 is deemed normal.
+For the Asia Pacific population, the normal values at 185 to 22.9.
 If you get values lower than that range, you are underweight; higher than that and you might be overweight or obese.

 While we often use BMI to assess if we are at risk of developing weight-related diseases, medical experts emphasize that it’s not the most accurate tool to measure someone’s fitness.

 The more accurate tool is Body Fat Percentage which computes for your body’s fat mass.